 On July 11, 1958, however, the newly married Drabowsky’s career changed dramatically.
 “I had two strikes on Bob Skinner,” he later recalled.
 “I reached way back for the strikeout pitch, and heard something snap in my elbow.”8 The strikeout ended the fourth inning, but the Pirates tagged Moe for five runs on two singles, three walks, and a homer the next inning.
 Moe skipped a turn, then tried to pitch on July 19 against Milwaukee and lasted only a third of an inning.
 “The arm responded to treatment at first,” said Drabowsky, “then I had trouble again.
 I strained my shoulder favoring the elbow.
 One thing led to another.”9 Drabowsky made four starts in late August, going 1-2.
 He was 8-7 with a 3.80 ERA at the time of the injury, but finished 9-11, 4.51.

 Drabowsky’s arm never felt quite right during the next four years.
 By July 1960, with an ERA hovering around 10.00, he went to the minors for the first time in his career.
-He won all five of his starts for Houston, with an ERA of 0.90, and pitched more effectively upon his return to the Cubs in August.
+He won all five of his starts for Triple-A Houston, with an ERA of 0.90, and pitched more effectively upon his return to the Cubs in August.
 But Drabowsky no longer figured in the Cubs’ plans.
 They traded him to the Milwaukee Braves before the 1961 season.
-He struggled for the first half of the season before being sent to Louisville.
+He struggled for the first half of the season before being sent to Triple-A Louisville.
 The Cincinnati Reds picked up Drabowsky in the 1961 Rule 5 Draft, and used him in the bullpen in 1962 until August, when his contract was sold to the Kansas City Athletics.

 There his career was resurrected under the tutelage of the Athletics’ pitching coach, former Yankees great Ed Lopat.
 During this period Moe also began to study films of his pitching, taken by his wife, Elizabeth, in an attempt to improve his mechanics.
 His fastball was no longer as overpowering, and he learned to rely on location and placement.
 “I really learned a lot about pitching from Eddie Lopat at Kansas City,” said Drabowsky years later.
 As his pitching coach in 1962, Lopat “provided me with a brand-new outlook and rekindled the confidence.”
 Hired as Kansas City’s manager for 1963, Lopat “gave me a chance to pitch and my arm never felt stronger or better.
 My confidence was restored and suddenly I realized I was far from washed up.”10

 Drabowsky began to feel comfortable enough to indulge the sense of humor for which he would become notorious.
 There are few accounts of his pranks before 1963.
-The most common observation about him before this time was that he came to the majors with “a copy of The Sporting News in one hand and a copy of the Wall Street Journal in the other.” class="sdendnoteanc" name="sdendnote11anc" href="#sdendnote11sym">11 Although Drabowsky continued to ply his trade as a stockbroker during the off-season, that serious, studious portrait gave way to that of the madcap bullpen prankster that eventually crowded out almost every other image of the man.
+The most common observation about him before this time was that he came to the majors with “a copy of The Sporting News in one hand and a copy of the Wall Street Journal in the other.”11 Although Drabowsky continued to ply his trade as a stockbroker during the off-season, that serious, studious portrait gave way to that of the madcap bullpen prankster that eventually crowded out almost every other image of the man.
 On August 18, 1963, for example, in a game when Lopat was ejected, umpire Ed Hurley had to order Drabowsky to stop throwing in the Kansas City bullpen when two of his pitches just happened to sail into right field.
 It was a sign of antics to come.

 In 1964 Drabowsky got into a salary dispute with Athletics owner Charles O. Finley.
 Drabowsky, who did a pretty good Finley impersonation, amused himself during this period by calling the other holdouts using his Finley voice.
 “But Mr. Finley,” his teammates would say, “$16,000 isn’t enough money.”
 According to Drabowsky, “I found out what all the other holdouts were making.”12 The knowledge apparently didn’t help Moe much, as he reported late and unhappy, and got off to a terrible start.
 In July 1964, after Mel McGaha replaced Lopat as manager, Drabowsky was moved back to the bullpen, where he was marginally more effective.
 He spent most of 1965 in Vancouver (Pacific Coast League), mostly starting, and still showing he could be effective (at least at the Triple-A level) as a starter.
-On August 21, 1965, Drabowsky fanned 21 batters in a seven-inning game.
+On August 21, 1965, for Vancouver, Drabowsky fanned 21 batters in a seven-inning game.
 He allowed three hits, and stranded all three runners.
-However, he came back to the Kansas City bullpen in August and essentially remained in the bullpen for the rest of his career.
+However, he was promoted to the Kansas City bullpen in late August and essentially remained in the bullpen for the rest of his career.

 During the off-season, once again in the Rule 5 Draft, Drabowsky waited to see where he would end up.
 The Cardinals expressed interest in him, but didn’t have the chance to select him.
 When Cleveland took Baltimore’s first choice, pitcher Bob Heffner, Orioles General Manager Harry Dalton heard from Charlie Lau, a former Drabowsky roommate.
 “If you can, get Drabowsky from Kansas City,” said Lau, “and we’ll win the pennant.”13 Dalton made the pick, then offered Moe $10,000; Drabowsky held out for $15,000, but signed for $12,500.